natsunoyuki/PeekingDuckReborn/README.md

 ## Features
 ### Build realtime computer vision pipelines
-* PeekingDuck enables you to build powerful computer vision pipelines with minimal lines of code.
+* Use PeekingDuckReborn to develop custom computer vision pipelines with minimal lines of code.

 ### Leverage on SOTA models
-* PeekingDuck comes with various [object detection](https://peekingduck.readthedocs.io/en/stable/resources/01a_object_detection.html), [pose estimation](https://peekingduck.readthedocs.io/en/stable/resources/01b_pose_estimation.html), [object tracking](https://peekingduck.readthedocs.io/en/stable/resources/01c_object_tracking.html), and [crowd counting](https://peekingduck.readthedocs.io/en/stable/resources/01d_crowd_counting.html) models.
-Mix and match different nodes to construct solutions for various [use cases](https://peekingduck.readthedocs.io/en/stable/use_cases/index.html).
+* PeekingDuckReborn comes with powerful models such as the <a href="https://github.com/Natsunoyuki-AI-Laboratory/PeekingDuckReborn/wiki/Model-Nodes#rt_detr">RT-DETR object detection model</a>, <a href="https://github.com/Natsunoyuki-AI-Laboratory/PeekingDuckReborn/wiki/Dabble-Nodes#bot_sort">BoT-SORT tracker</a>, and the <a href="https://github.com/Natsunoyuki-AI-Laboratory/PeekingDuckReborn/wiki/Model-Nodes#vit_pose">VITPose human pose estimation model</a>.
+Mix and match different nodes to develop solutions to solve custom use cases.

-### Create custom nodes
-* You can create [custom nodes](https://peekingduck.readthedocs.io/en/stable/tutorials/02_duck_confit.html#custom-nodes) to meet your own project's requirements.
-PeekingDuck can also be [imported as a library](https://peekingduck.readthedocs.io/en/stable/tutorials/05_calling_peekingduck_in_python.html) to fit into your existing workflows.

 ## Installation